 Columnar storage is a proven way to speed up database query performance by greatly reducing I/O during query execution.
 It’s been a fundamental feature in analytic relational databases such as Vertica, Amazon Redshift, Snowflake, and many others for more than a decade.
 It’s also a fundamental feature of the PostgreSQL query-acceleration extensions of Swarm64 DA.

-In Swarm64 DA 5.0 (now in beta), compressed columnar storage is implemented as a columnstore index, which can easily be applied to any standard PostgreSQL table to speed up queries.Try the Swarm64 DA 5.0 beta for free
+In Swarm64 DA 5.0, compressed columnar storage is implemented as a columnstore index, which can easily be applied to any standard PostgreSQL table to speed up queries.Get a free Swarm64 DA developer license

 The columnstore index caches the data of the related table in a compressed column-oriented format, thus providing data locality for similar values.
 A query that uses the columnstore index benefits from more efficient I/O and improved CPU utilization.
 Both these properties lead to faster query execution.

 The columnstore index provides a more performant way for PostgreSQL to retrieve data from large tables in queries that use a subset of all the columns in the table.

 Columnstore indexing can be very useful if you are doing any of these things with PostgreSQL:

 - Migrating applications from Microsoft SQL Server, which also implements columnstore indexes

 - Supporting mixed workloads, for example user reporting on an OLTP database or accelerating the occasional table scan